journalprivacyconfidentiality/jpc-docs/ojs/website-static-journal-policies.md

 While we strive for quick turnaround, we do not control the time reviewers take to complete their tasks.
 The current turnaround goals are listed as part of the [reviewer guidelines](https://journalprivacyconfidentiality.org/index.php/jpc/reviewer-guidelines).

-## Ownership, management, and governance

-The Journal is managed jointly by the [Editorial Team](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam), comprised of the Editor-in-Chief, the Managing Editor, and the other Editors.
+## Ownership

 The Journal is fully independent, and is not owned by any university or publishing house.
-The Editorial Team has full control over the appointment of future editors, and the selection of referees.
 The Journal's contact information is available [on our website](https://journalprivacyconfidentiality.org/index.php/jpc/about/contact).

+## Management and Governance
+The Journal is managed  by the [Governing Board](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#governing-board).
+The Governing Board defines the strategic direction of the Journal, and appoints members of the Editorial Board.
+The Governing Board retains the right to review decisions of the Editorial Board.
+The Editor-in-Chief is the chair of the Governing board.
+Voting is by ⅔ majority of membership.

+The [Editorial Board](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#Current-members-of-the-Editorial-Board) handles the regular business of the journal.
+Appointments are normally 3 years, renewable.
+Appointments are approved by the Governing Board.
+Membership should be limited to no more than 12 editors.
+Current membership [is available on our website](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#Current-members-of-the-Editorial-Board).
+Changes to the membership of the Editorial Board are published as part of the next  editorial in the Journal.

+A [Managing Editor](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#Current-members-of-the-Editorial-Board) handles the day-to-day operations of the journal.
+The Managing Editor is a member of the Editorial Board.

+Editors solicit and encourage submissions to the Journal.
+Editors are jointly responsible for the content of the journal, unless an issue specifically designates a subset of the Editorial Board.
+Co-chairs of the TPDP workshop are ex-officio members of the Editorial Board.
+The organizing co-chair of TPDP is the editor of the current year's TPDP special issue.
+The Editorial Board has control over the selection of referees.

 ## Author fees